oceanlord-jet/Snake-game/README.md

 # Snake-game
-this is an implementation of the classic snake game in python using the pygame library
+This is an implementation of the classic snake game in python using the pygame library

 ## Prerequisites
 - Python 3 installed on your system